-where "expression" represents a mathematical expression denoting how the top-level attributes of the resources within the collection shall be filtered.
+Where "expression" represents a mathematical expression denoting how the top-level attributes of the resources within the collection shall be filtered.
 The expression is defined by the following EBNF grammar:

-1 Here XPath syntax and this syntax diverge slightly - in XML/XPath, simple properties (e.g., attributes) would be addressed by using the '@attr' syntax, but this causes a conflict with JSON representation, which does not distinguish between elements and attributes in the same way.
-This scheme is normalized to treat all paths as simple hierarchical lists of property names that can be followed down through corresponding XML element/attribute names to match against values or through JSON properties in a similar fashion.
+&lt;sup>1 Here XPath syntax and this syntax diverge slightly - in XML/XPath, simple properties (e.g. attributes) would be addressed using the '@attr' syntax, but this causes a conflict with JSON representation which does not distinguish between elements and attributes in the same way.
+This scheme is normalized to treat all paths as simple hierarchical lists of property names which can be followed down through corresponding XML element/attribute names to match against values or through JSON properties in a similar fashion.

-2 In JSON, arrays are native objects that can be referenced by index.
+&lt;sup>2 In JSON, arrays are native objects that can be referenced by index.
 In XML, however, there is no native array and each element in a list will have its own element name (e.g., "reporterStep" or "item").
-In XML, this construct should be interpreted to mean "select the Nth (or all, if '' is used) element in the set of children."
-This interpretation has the side effect that the child element names (such as "reporterStep" property) would not appear in the path.

-3 If a NumValue is between -1 and 1, a leading zero should be provided before the decimal point.

-4 If a StrValue is surrounded by double quotation marks, only single quotation marks may be used inside the StrValue, and vice-versa.

-NOTE When CADF Queries are placed in URIs/URLs, they must be URI-encoded according to RFC3968, which includes replacing spaces with '+' and percent-encoding special characters.

-The choice of which operator (including 'and' and 'or') is limited based on the type of the value and attribute.
+In XML, this construct

+- should be interpreted to mean "select the Nth (or all, if '\' is used) element in the set of children."
+This interpretation has the side effect that the child element names (such as "reporterStep" property) would not appear in the path. - 2362 If a NumValue is between -1 and 1, a leading zero should be provided before the decimal point. - If a StrValue is surrounded by double-quotes, only single-quotes may be used inside the StrValue, and viceversa. - Note: When CADF Queries are placed in URIs/URLs, they must be URI-encoded according to RFC3968, which includes replacing spaces with '+' and percent-encoding special characters. - The choice of which operator (including 'and' and 'or') is limited based on the type of the value and attribute.
 The following describes the allowable logical and relational operators:

 '''

-'or', 'and' : Boolean value/attribute, whole terms
+'or', 'and'

-'<', '<=', '=', '>=', ">', '!=' : Integer and date value/attribute
+'<', '<=', '=', '>=', ">', '!='

+'=', '!='

-'=', '!=' : String value/attribute
+: String value/attribute

 '''

-Consumers may include multiple filters within a single URI.
-Providers shall treat multiple filters as a series of 'and' expressions where an entry of the collection shall only be included in the response message if it satisfies all of the filter expressions specified.

-When a "filter" is used, the collection's "count" attribute would contain the number of resources matching the filter expression.
+- 2369 Consumers may include multiple filters within a single URI.
+Provider shall treat multiple filters as a series of 'and' - 2370 expressions where an entry of the collection shall only be included in the response message if it satisfies all of the - 2371 filter expressions specified. - 2372 When a "filter" is used, the collection's "count" attribute would contain the number of resources matching the - 2373 filter expression.

-2356 7.1.5 Semantics of path values in filters
+7.1.5 Semantics of path values in filters

-2357 7.1.5.1 Property paths
+- 2375 7.1.5.1 Property paths

-The use of a "PropertyPath" portion (value) in a query filter shall comply with the following syntactic and semantic rules:
+- The use of a "PropertyPath" portion (value) in a query filter shall comply with the following syntactic and semantic

+- 2377 rules:

-The path is constructed of property names indicating a containment hierarchy of related CADF entities and their included properties, and resolves to an actual value of the last property mentioned.
-For example:
+- 2378 The path is constructed of property names indicating a containment hierarchy of related CADF entities and their - 2379 included properties, and resolves to an actual value of the last property mentioned.
+Example:

+'''

 /events/event?filter=target/geolocation/city='Denver'

+'''

-In the above filter expression, "target/geolocation" represents the "geolocation" property within the "target" property within any CADF Event record.
-Similarly, "city" is the name of a property of the Geolocation entity identified by the "geolocation" property.
+- 2380 In the above filter expression, "target/geolocation" represents the "geolocation" property within the - 2381 "target" property within any CADF Event record.
+Similarly, "city" is the name of a property of the Geolocation - 2382 entity identified by the "geolocation" property.

-2365 7.1.5.1.1 Additional considerations
+2383 7.1.5.1.1 Additional Considerations

-In cases where the event record uses the "targetId" property (of type cadf:identifier) to reference a target defined elsewhere instead of "target" property, the "PropertyPath" expression SHALL still use "target" and the query service SHALL automatically dereference into the cadf:resource entity wherever it was stored (effectively replacing the "targetId" by the actual Resource definition).
-This automatic dereferencing SHALL occur whenever a property with a data type of cadf:identifier is encountered while evaluating such a filter.
+- 2384 In cases where the event record uses the "targetId" property (of type cadf:identifier) to reference a target - 2385 defined elsewhere instead of "target" property, then the "PropertyPath" expression SHALL still use "target" - 2386 and the query service SHALL automatically de-reference into the cadf:resource entity wherever it was stored - 2387 (effectively replacing the "targetid" by the actual Resource definition).
+This automatic dereferencing SHALL - occur whenever a property with a data type of cadf:identifier is encountered while evaluating such a filter.

-2371 7.1.5.2 Arrays in a property path
+7.1.5.2 Arrays in a property path